FreeLoaderz/constitution/ADAO-Constitution-v01.md

 **Section 6.3 - Member Management Procedures.** All ADAO Members agree to act in accordance with the standards of professional conduct outlined in the Handbook and posted in the Discord server agreement.
 In order to uphold these standards ADAO Core Contributors shall appoint ADAO account moderators who will be empowered to ban accounts from the Discord Server and block accounts on social media platforms.
 While banned or blocked, GovToken Holders are still eligible to vote on proposals through the Designated Smart Contract.
 If an individual wishes to have a banned or blocked account reinstated to good standing with ADAO they may appeal to the moderator(s) who banned them or submit a proposal to the Designated Smart Contract asking the ADAO Membership to override the ban.

-# Article VII - Patronage Dividends.
+# Article VII - Dividends and Legal Matters

 **Section 7.1 - No Patronage Dividends.** There will be no patronage dividends offered for members of ADAO.
-Assets will be distributed from the Treasury only for the purpose of funding bounties, which are 1) Grants of GovTokens offered to contributors who do work furthering the mission of the organization, or 2) Payments for services rendered by persons hired by the organization.
+Assets will be distributed from the Treasury only for the purpose of funding bounties, which are 1) Grants of tokens offered to contributors who do work furthering the mission of the organization, 2) Funding for Ancillary Contracts that shall provide for work furthering the mission of the organization, or 3) Payments for services rendered by persons designated by the organization.

+**Section 7.2 - Legal Representatives.** ADAO shall designate individuals to serve as legal representatives of the organization.
+These individuals shall form a Non-profit Foundation (the "ADAO Foundation") in a physical legal jurisdiction in order to safeguard the interests of the organization and shall have the power to sign and bind for the DAO insofar as their actions are approved by DAO governance.

+**Section 7.3 - ADAO Foundation.** The ADAO Foundation shall be governed by a Board of Directors appointed by ADAO governance procedure.
+The ADAO Foundation shall hold the intellectual propery, trademarks, blahblah of the DAO...
+XXX NEEDS WORK XXX

 # Article VIII - Fiscal and Miscellaneous Matters